KewKalustian/wordle_cracker/README.md

 # Wordle Cracker

-When you are stuck in solving wordle games, and you are nerdy enough to help yourself through coding, the result looks like this.
+When you are stuck in solving wordle games, and you are nerdy, the result looks like this.

 ## How to modify/use that script